 Last, statistically significant mean reductions in chitotriosidase activity were demonstrated by both groups; a reduction of 76% (p<0.0001)) in the 60 U/kg group and of 61% (p<0.0001) in the 30 U/kg group.

-"Pivotal and follow-up clinical studies of taliglucerase alfa to date demonstrate that taliglucerase alfa may be an effective treatment for Gaucher disease," said Dr. Ari Zimran.
-"The results of this 24 month extension trial suggest that taliglucerase alfa has the potential to become a treatment alternative for Gaucher disease patients should it be approved."
+"Pivotal and follow-up clinical studies of taliglucerase alfa to date demonstrate that taliglucerase alfa may be an effective treatment for Gaucher disease," said Dr.

 The safety analysis presented for both treatment groups demonstrates that taliglucerase alfa was well tolerated, and no drug related serious adverse events were reported.
 Two patients who participated in the extension trial developed neutralizing IgG antibodies that were determined to be positive in an in vitro assay, and were determined to be negative in a cell-based assay.
 In addition, one patient in the 60 U/kg dose group experienced a hypersensitivity reaction during month 10 of treatment.
 Treatment of this patient has been continued with premedication for an additional 32 months without any treatment related adverse event reported.